Car Buying Strategies

 The Tundra entered its second generation way back in 2007.
 Despite not giving the vehicle a full refresh, changes are made every year to keep it competitive.
 In 2020, the Tundra has an upgraded infotainment system that gives drivers smartphone integration through Android Auto or Apple CarPlay.
 The TRD Pro trim level is now available with either a CrewMax or Double cab.
 This year, the previously standard 4.6L V8 has been eliminated, bringing the powertrain options down to one.
 The TRD Pro gets a minor change in its paint options.
 Last year's Voodoo Blue is being replaced by Army Green.

-Top 10 Reasons to Buy a 2020 Toyota Tundra – The Pros
+Ten Reasons You May Like the 2020 Toyota Tundra – The Pros

 1. Powerful Standard V8 Engine